by Kerstin Marx-Kiesinger | tetronik Marketing |

 1. Use broadcast calls with announcements

-DAKS - the Digital Alarm and Communication Server from tetronik - allows you to set up various ready-to-use broadcast groups, e.g. those for individual teams or those for the entire staff.
+DAKS – the alarm server by tetronik that has been proven thousands of times worldwide – allows you to set up various ready-to-use broadcast groups, e.g. those for individual teams or those for the entire staff.
 If such a broadcast call is triggered, all subscribers previously included in the broadcast group are called and hear an announcement.
 Such broadcast calls can contain a fixed, pre-configured announcement that is played to the subscribers on a regular basis.
 Broadcasts with permanently configured announcements can also be stored on demand to be triggered only when required.
 Broadcasts with fixed announcements can be used, for example, for regular reminders, such as deadlines, or for warnings that can be used as required.

 Additionally, broadcast calls can also offer the option of recording "ad hoc" announcements - these are suitable for topical messages.
 Here are some examples: